Skip to content

 Categorical Color Mapping

-When you select a categorical annotation, each category receives a distinct color.
+When you select a categorical feature, each category receives a distinct color.

 Categorical coloring example